buwryme/tiktok-lossless-upload/README.md

 # Video Patcher for TikTok to allow lossless uploading.
-Patch your videos to upload them to TikTok losslessly, but now fully open source.
+Patch your videos to upload them to TikTok without TikTok re-encoding them (lossless), but now fully open source.

 ### Why?